-Carrying the knife on his person, Awatia went into the street and passed by the door of [27] P'inhas' house.
+Carrying the knife on his person, Awatia went into the street and passed by the door of P'inhas' house.
 P'inhas was leaving right at that moment, ran into him and invited him to his house.
 In the meanwhile, his three companions arrived, too.
 They set the table.
 They served food and wine.
 P'inhas asked his mother for a knife to peel some cucumbers, but she refused, because she knew he was planning to kill Awatia.
 He asked her twice and thrice, yet she did not bring it to him.
 At that point, Awatia took out the ritual knife he had confiscated from the rabbi and gave it to P'inhas.
-P'inhas seized the knife, grabbed Awatia by his beard, and cut his head off (Xanlaryan 1990, 366-67).35 He and his friends agreed on throwing the dead
+P'inhas seized the knife, grabbed Awatia by his beard, and cut his head off (Xanlaryan 1990, 366-67).
+The street and passed by the door of the street and passed by the street and passed

-32 On Mollā Moḥsen Fayż, see Algar (1999).
+32 On Mollā Mohsen Fayz, see Algar (1999).

 33 Ketāb-e anūsī, chaps.
-38-40; Fallāḥiān, (2021, 213-31); see Bacher (1906b, 93-96).
+38-40; Fallāhiān, (2021, 213-31); see Bacher (1906b, 93-96).